-In June 2020, the FATF also published a comprehensive report on money laundering and illegal wildlife trade disclosing that public and private sectors in many jurisdictions have not presently prioritised combatting the financial flows connected to such trade.
-It was found that jurisdictions typically did not retain the knowledge base, legislative frameworks or resources that were needed to effectively combat the threat posed by the illegal wildlife trade.
-The FATF reported that identification and sanction of illegal wildlife trade networks would result from a greater focus on financial flows, increased resources and cooperation between authorities domestically and globally.15 established in accordance with the FATF, APG and UN instruments.
-Governmental examples of strategic planning, such as the 2017 Foreign Policy White Paper, demonstrate Australia's commitment to create a regional environment that is hostile to money laundering.
+In June 2020, the FATF also published a comprehensive report on money laundering and illegal wildlife trade, disclosing that public and private sectors in many jurisdictions have not presently prioritised combatting the financial flows connected to such trade.
+It was found that jurisdictions did not typically retain the knowledge base, legislative frameworks or resources that were needed to effectively combat the threat posed by the illegal wildlife trade.
+The FATF reported that the identification and sanction of illegal wildlife trade networks would result from a greater focus on financial flows, increased resources and cooperation between authorities domestically and globally.16